dgschwend/sunrise-clock/README.md

 [![Image of Bright Light][i_li23]][li23]

 ## More Infos
-Contact me (e.g. open an issue) if you would like to know more.
-Right now, quite a few parts are not properly documented.
+Star this Project and contact me if you would like to know more.
+Right now, many parts are not properly documented.
 If there's any interest, I may draw and publish the full Schematics.

 [i_amplifier]: https://raw.githubusercontent.com/dgschwend/sunrise-clock/master/Documentation/Photos/Thumbs/amplifier.jpg
 [amplifier]: https://github.com/dgschwend/sunrise-clock/blob/master/Documentation/Photos/amplifier.jpg